 The normal thickness of the endometrium size changes throughout a person’s life, from childhood, sexual maturity, fertile years, to menopause and after.

 Talking about the endometrium lining, it varies as per age and other factors.
 The thickening of the wall is common for grown-up girls.
 However, for young females who haven’t begun menstruating yet, the endometrium though present, is in its smallest size.

 According to research, the thinnest thickness of the endometrium is between 2 to 4 mm, which is during menstruation or period (Days 1 to 5).

 The first half of the proliferative phase starts around the time between the end of one menstrual cycle, when the bleeding stops, before ovulation, or between day 6 and 14 of the cycle.
 The endometrium starts to get thicker and measures between 5 and 7 mm during this phase.

 As the cycle moves towards ovulation, it grows thicker till 11 mm.
 Once the cycle has reached the 14th day, hormones trigger the release of an egg.
 During this secretory phase, endometrial thickness reaches its maximum, which is up to 16 mm.

 Endometrial thickness is essential in pregnancy and is observed that it is neither too thin nor too thick for a healthy and full-term pregnancy.
 This also makes room for the embryo to implant successfully and get the nutrition it requires.
 As the woman advances in pregnancy, the thickness increases accordingly.

 Endometrial Thickness and Menopause

+According to scientific studies it’s been found that normal thickness of endometrium lining varies as compared to another women.
 For a person who’s in the menopause stage, the endometrial thickness essentially measures roughly 5 mm or less.

 How Is Endometrial Thickness Measured?